As one of the largest general insurers in the UK, we continue to help our customers, protect our employees, and support our communities.

-If you bought your car insurance directly with Ageas, you can also call our car insurance claims team 24/7 to report a new claim.
+If you bought your car or home insurance directly with Ageas, you can also call our claims team to report a new claim, as below.

-Following recent Government announcements, some members of our team are now working at home with children.
+Some members of our team are working at home with children.
 This means that it may take us longer than we would like to answer your calls.
 Please be patient with our team and be assured we will look to help you as quickly as we can.
 If you wish to report a new claim, you can do this online using the link above.